pvarentsov/virus-scanner/README.md

 ## TODO

 1. Endpoint to scan a files asynchronously (use notification URL)
-2. Configuring of the file size limits
-3. Unit and e2e tests
+2. Unit and e2e tests